 If you don’t you really should consider it, because it can make a huge difference to your conversion rates and sales.

-What are the important things I need to know about landing pages?
+What is a landing page and what are the important things I need to know about it?

-- A landing page is a page you drive visitors to on your website to convert them (persuade them to sign up to your email list, buy products etc.)
+- A page you drive visitors to on your website to convert them (persuade them to sign up to your email list, buy products etc.)

 - Split testing is the process of sending people to different landing pages to test out which achieves the best conversion rates.

-- If you build your own landing page, you will generally not achieve the rates of conversion that you could achieve by using landing page templates that have proven to to work.
+- If you build your own, you will generally not achieve the rates of conversion that you could achieve by using templates that have proven to to work.

-- A ‘squeeze page’ is a landing page typically used to collect marketing information (yes, it’s just a landing page).
+- A ‘squeeze page’ is a page typically used to collect marketing information

 - Value proposition – This is the primary reason why visitors will hand over their details (i.e. what’s in it for them)